Systoles in translation surfaces: Locally maximal systole

-Summing up all contributions, we see that the area of $S$ is greater than the area of $S_{reg}$ for $\varepsilon>0$ small enough.
+Summing up all contributions, assuming the claim, we see that the area of $S$ is greater than the area of $S_{reg}$ for $\varepsilon>0$ small enough.
 Hence $S_{reg}$ is a local maximum of $\mathrm{Sys}$ which is nonglobal since the surface $S_{reg}$ is not built with equilateral triangles of sides saddle connections.

 Now we prove the claim.
-We prove that there exists a constant $D>1$ such that if all short saddle connections in $S$ have lengths less than $1 + \delta$ with $\delta$ sufficiently small and if we assume that $\gamma_1$ does not change direction then $d(S,S_{reg})< D\delta$.
-This clearly implies the desired result with $K_2=1/D$.
+Recall that we assume that $\gamma_1$ does not change direction.
+Let $\delta=\rho(S)$.